magic-systems-io/laravel-notifyre-sms/docs/usage/DIRECT_SMS.md

 ## Response Handling

-The service returns a `ResponseBodyDTO` that you can use to track delivery:
+The service returns a `ResponseBody` that you can use to track delivery:

 ```php
 $response = notifyre()->send(new RequestBody(